 - Have a plan for wet/damp clothes.
 Set up a makeshift clothesline in your car for wet jackets and pants to dry.

-- Screenshot the trail/activity name/city name ect. before you take pictures so you know exactly what the pictures are when you check them later.
+- Screenshot the trail/activity name/city name etc. before you take pictures so you know exactly what the pictures are when you check them later.
 This is especially helpful if you’re making a lot of stops in a short amount of time.

 - Check the road conditions along the coast the day before traveling.
 Road closures can change quickly during periods of heavy rain.